khalid-faiz/final-bootcamp-project/README.md

-# This is The Final EPFL Project
+# A Book Club Platform

 ## App Description

-Book-ishy is supposed to be a platform for readers, where they can add thier books, track thier progress, and add some notes in each book they add.
+Bookishy is supposed to be a platform for readers, where they can add thier books, track thier progress, and add some notes in each book they add.

 Also, users can view public books, which are added for the admin user page to moderate them, when ever 2 or more users have the same book.
 After approval, they become public books, which authenticated users can comment on, and comment on other peoples comments.